 - 4. Prepare a boiling water bath around 95 ° C. - 5.
 Immerse the thermometer in the hot-water bath (see figure). - 6.
 Fill the test tube with 3 ml of volatile liquid. - 7.
-Submerge your test tube; shake it gently until all the liquid vaporized. - 8.
+Submerge your conical flask; shake it gently until all the liquid vaporized. - 8.
 Watch the thermometer and record the temperature of the boiling water bath In Kelvin unit as T. - 9.
-Using a test-tube holder, transfer the test tube quickly to the ice water bath. - 10.
-Leave the test tube to cool for about one minute, then remove it and dry it completely. - 11.
-Measure the mass of the test tube and the aluminum foil.
-Record it as m2. - 12.
-Rinse out the test tube and fill it to the top with tap water and cover it with aluminum foil .measure the mass and record it as m3. - 13.
+Using a conical flask holder, transfer the conical flask quickly to the ice water bath. - 10.
+Leave the conical flask to cool for about one minute, then remove it and dry it completely. - 11.
+Measure the mass of the conical flask and the aluminum foil.
+Record it as $m_2$ . - 12.
+Rinse out the conical flask and fill it to the top with tap water and cover it with aluminum foil. measure the mass and record it as $m_3$ . - 13.
 Record the room's barometric pressure.
 Record it as P.